General Convex Agreement with Near-Optimal Communication

-\paragraph{Committee magic theorem.} The following theorem presents a generic committee assignment scheme represented as a bipartite graph in which the left vertices correspond to nodes and the right vertices correspond to committees.
+\paragraph{Core theorem.} Using \cref{thm:finding-the-extractor}, we may present a generic committee assignment scheme, which will be the core of the theorems used in our $\ca$ protocols.
+This is described by the theorem below: this assignment scheme is represented as a bipartite graph in which the left vertices correspond to parties, and the right vertices to committees.
 The expander structure of the graph yields several useful properties.
-In particular, each node is assigned to only constantly many committees, yet no matter which subset of nodes the adversary corrupts after seeing the assignment, it can compromise only a small fraction of committees.
+In particular, each party is assigned to only constantly many committees, yet no matter which parties the adversary corrupts after seeing the assignment, it can compromise only a small fraction of committees.